otrv4/otrv4/otrv4.md

 ### The SMP state machine

 OTRv4 does not change the state machine for SMP from OTRv3.
 But the following sections detail how values are computed differently during some states.
+Each case assumes that the protocol state is `ENCRYPTED_MESSAGES`.

 #### Receiving a SMP message 1